MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 The results panel consists of three tabs:

 * **Output tab:** Displays a data preview of the query evaluated.
-If its a table it'll be displayed as grid.
+If it's a table it will be displayed as grid.

 ![Output tab in the results panel](media/power-query-sdk-vs-code/results-output.jpg)